THE OPP SHOP

 WARRANDYTE LIONS PARK

-WITH THE BRIDGE Upgrade now almost complete, attention turns to the Lions Park, previously the Lions Tennis Courts and more recently the work site for the bridgeworks.
+With the upgrade to the Bridge complete, works were undertaken to upgrade what was previously the Lions Tennis Courts and more recently the work site for the bridgework.

 In February of 2009, 60 mph winds, scorching 115 degree heat, and humidity levels around 6 percent ignited wildfires that left destruction over 1.1 million acres of land.
 A resort town nestled in a beautiful wooded valley, the community of Marysville was all but destroyed in 26 minutes.
 A massive heat wave and ferocious wall of fire consumed more than 400 buildings, taking 39 lives, leaving those who survived with nothing.
 Lions created a relief distribution center, anchored by two huge warehouses, where volunteers sort, collect, box and load donated goods.
 The Lions warehouse has become the epicenter of activity, and a place of hope.
 Reaching remote Marysville has been